Atlanta police: Woman, killer dead after high-rise shootout - NewsBreak

 Atlanta police: Woman, killer dead after high-rise shootout

-A man killed a woman and then died during a shootout with police at an apartment building in Atlanta s midtown neighborhood early Wednesday, police said.
+ATLANTA — (AP) — A man killed a woman and then died during a shootout with police at an apartment building in Atlanta's midtown neighborhood early Wednesday, police said.

-Police got calls of a shooting in the building shortly before 3:30 a.m. and officers responded within five minutes, Atlanta police Chief Rodney Bryant said during a news conference.
+Police got calls of a shooting inside the luxury high-rise shortly before 3:30 a.m. and officers responded within five minutes, Atlanta police Chief Rodney Bryant said during a news conference.
 The man was shooting at the officers who returned fire, he said.

-Officers found a woman dead inside the apartment where she lived.
-Police said it appears the man and woman knew each other, that there was no force entry and it appears the man was inside the woman's apartment.
+Officers found a woman dead inside the apartment where she lived in Atlantic House Midtown, which at 32 stories is one of the city's tallest residential buildings.
+Police said it appears the man and woman knew each other and that there was no force entry.
 Police were trying to determine whether the man also lived in the building or whether he was visiting, Bryant said.

 “We have one individual that is deceased inside the apartment, and the person that we believe is the assailant also has been killed,” Bryant said.